 As for the future plan, Prof. Luo said that he and his team would continue to focus on the LIG technology, exploring its possible applications and expediting its commercialization, roll-to-roll manufacturing, and multidisciplinary uses in the future.

-“If one is constantly busy in making new plans in scientific research, there will be a huge gap between plans and the actual outcome.
+“In scientific research, there will always be a huge gap between original plans and the actual outcome.
 However, it is often the unpredictable outcome that inspires new ideas,” said Prof. Luo at the end of the interview.
 When conducting researches, scientists should attach importance to every single experimental result because an unexpected breakthrough may be achieved based on a seemingly unusual finding.
 Additionally, Prof. Luo noted that we should have an international vision and keep abreast of the frontier technology so that we can take advantage of them to make a new breakthrough.

 The LIG technology proposed by Prof. Luo’s team as well as its cost-effective method for large size preparation, tunable properties and multifunctional applications are instructive for the commercialization and large-scale preparation of macroscopic graphene materials.
 In the next stage, Prof. Luo’s team will further study the LIG technology based on the existing research findings and explore its multidisciplinary applications.
 They are expected to make greater breakthrough in this field in the future.

 The research is supported by the Young Scientists Fund of the National Natural Science Foundation of China, the Innovation Fund of the National Business Aircraft Manufacturing Engineering Technology Research Center and the Aeronautical Science Foundation of China.

 The articles are available at :

 Interviewed by Shen Yifan, Xiong Ting and Tan Lisha

 Designed by Wang Chenyan

 Special thanks to Prof. Luo Sida

 Please send contributions to email@example.com